Weapons in Star Trek: Iw'taj (AKA 'Iw taj)

 Directly descended from the weapon which inspired the Klingon tIq'ghob emblem, this dagger (literal translation: 'blood-knife') is longer and heavier than the d’k tahg (which was derived from it).
-Unlike the d'k tahg, which was conceived as a general-purpose combat-knife intended for mass production, the iw'taj is a dedicated dueling weapon.
+The Iw'taj is a dedicated dueling weapon.

-The two side-blades, one pointing up and one pointing down, serve particular functions.
+The two side–blades, one pointing up and one pointing down, serve particular functions.
 The upward-pointing blade is designed to catch an opponent's weapon and, with a twisting motion, disarm him.
 The downward-pointing blade is designed to inflict shallow cuts in passing, sapping the enemy's strength; said design allows the weapon to advance smoothly, without this blade getting in the way.
-Duelists often hook their index and middle fingers over the crossbar; doing this allows the weapon to achieve impressive agility, despite weakening the grip...although it may also be used with a reverse grip.
+Duelists often hook their index and middle fingers over the crossbar; doing this allows the weapon to achieve impressive agility, despite weakening the grip.
+It may also be used with a reverse grip.

-The iw'taj is often carried by traditionalists, and by discerning martial artists.
-Usually, a warrior who carries both a mek’leth and an iw'taj is from a Qvav’mar background...and/or is a personal combatant of high caliber.
+The Iw'taj is often carried by traditionalists, and by discerning martial artists.
+Usually, a warrior who carries both a mek’leth and an Iw'taj is from a Qvav’mar background, and/or is a personal combatant of high caliber.